Table of Contents

 The Department of Computer Information and Science at Penn Engineering is home to tomorrow’s leaders, entrepreneurs, innovators, and visionaries.

-The Ivy League Institution offers an in-depth education in the foundations of computer science, expertise in design and analysis of complex networks.
+The Ivy League Institution offers an in-depth education in the foundations of computer science, expertise in the design and analysis of complex networks.
 It also explores AI, machine learning, dynamics, computer vision, and robotic systems.

 - Average Tuition: $51,156